Martin Kuhl: Playing career

 He made 474 appearances in the Football League for Birmingham City, Sheffield United, Watford, Portsmouth, Derby County, Notts County and Bristol City.
 He then played for Happy Valley in Hong Kong and represented the Hong Kong League in matches against Mexico and Bulgaria, before returning to play in non-League football.
 He helped Portsmouth reach the 1992 FA Cup semifinal, but was one of three Pompey players to miss his kick as they lost in a penalty shootout to Liverpool.

 Managerial career

 Kuhl was assistant to manager Gary Waddock at Aldershot Town until October 2009, when the pair joined Wycombe Wanderers.
 He left the club in April 2011 after being suspended.

-He went on to coach at the youth level at Reading: his son, Aaron, came through the youth team at the club.
+He went on to coach at youth level at Reading: his son, Aaron, came through the youth team at the club.
 On 4 December 2015, after Steve Clarke was sacked as manager, Kuhl was put in charge of Reading on an interim basis.
 Kuhl left Reading in September 2017.

 Kuhl joined Torquay United as assistant to new head coach Gary Owers on 13 September 2017.
 He was appointed manager of Basingstoke Town in December 2018, and left by mutual consent in September 2019.

 In December 2019, Kuhl was appointed manager of Staines Town, before leaving the club via mutual consent in February 2020.